Samarth2709/AI-Overlay/README.md

 - Keep API keys only in backend `.env` (never in the macOS app).
 - If you use local models, the backend can run fully offline.

+### TODO
+- MAke the ai responses formatted properly with latex formatting
+- Make the overlay stay in the same place it was last placed to.
+- Make a visualizer for the database.
+- Make a switch modes option so the user can switch between system prompts.
+- Make a edit feature so the user can edit ANY of their messages (only user messages)
+- Add screensharing capabilities

 ### Roadmap Ideas
 - Wire dropdown options to backend parameters (style, model, temperature).
 - Streaming responses and token-by-token UI.